 Learning Your ABCs

-- does work that is part of the usual business of the employer
+B. Do work that is not part of the employer’s usual business, and

 This “ABC” test is simpler and broader than the current California test or the federal test that applies to many other states.
-Under the AB 5 rule, many workers in the gig economy who are currently classified as independent contractors will have to be classified as employees.
+Under the AB 5 rule, many workers who are currently classified as independent contractors will have to be classified as employees.

 Independent Contractors Have Fewer Legal Protections

 This classification issue is important because of the differences in how the law treats employees and independent contractors.
 Employees are entitled to the minimum wage, overtime pay, health and safety protections, workers’ compensation, and unemployment insurance, among other things.
 Independent contractors don’t enjoy these protections.

 What’s more, employers don’t have to withhold payroll taxes from independent contractors.
 Nor do they have to pay a share of the contractor’s Social Security and Medicare taxes.
 Employers must do all these things for their employees.
 These differences give employers a powerful incentive to classify workers as independent contractors rather than employees.

 AB 5 does include some exceptions — for example, it doesn’t cover investment advisors, real estate brokers, hairstylists, and certain other professionals.
 But most of the workers whom we think of as belonging to the gig economy will be covered by the ABC test set out in AB 5.

 Questions Remain About the Law’s Scope